Daviey52/reading-notes/301-reading/class-12.md

 3.Give a real-world example.
 Healthcare provider data

-4. What kind of data is a good fit a NoSQL database?
+4.What kind of data is a good fit a NoSQL database?
 Data in the form of key-value pair, documents, graph database or wide-column store

-5. Give a real-world example.
+5.Give a real-world example.
 User profile data

-6. Which type of database is best for hierarchical data storage?
+6.Which type of database is best for hierarchical data storage?
 NoSQL

-7. Which type of database is best for scalability?
+7.Which type of database is best for scalability?
 SQL databases are vertically scalable whereas NoSQL database are horizontally scalable

 Video